temunix2/temunix2.github.io/_posts/2024-02-07-Jhadruk-post-one.markdown

 ## Writing as a Form of Magic

 Again, I would counter and say that my inability as a writer is the problem, not the process of capturing these ideas.
-Think about, for example, how some amazing writers are able to invoke these emotions in millions of people that read the text.
+Think about it, for example, how some amazing writers are able to invoke these emotions in millions of people that read the text.
 These are the true magicians, as they are able to bottle the genie in the lamp.
 While people who are not skilled at the magic of writing are unable to fully capture the elusive genie in the lamp.

 But fear not, because just the mere fact that you are able to have these imaginative thoughts is a good sign for the art of learning to write is easier than the art of learning to imagine.